-A reading list will be posted on this program site to allow advance preparation.
-Readings are designed to provide context for instructor/guest lectures, laboratory visits, group laboratory projects and field trips.
+A reading list for advanced preparation, if any, will be posted in this program classroom.
+Readings are designed to provide context for instructor/guest lectures, laboratory visits, group laboratory projects, and field trips.
 Final details and assignment schedules will also be posted.